granto/one-click-hugo-cms/site/content/_index.md

 values:
   heading: A bit about me
   text: >-
     Through a combination of thorough analysis and of course some luck, I have been fortunate to make a series of successful real estate investments, and I'm sharing my technique, approach, and secrets with you.
-I have an MBA from UC Berkeley, and I have a knack for financial analysis having led merger and acquisitions analysis for some of Silicon Valley's most exciting tech companies.
+I have an MBA from UC Berkeley, a B.S. in Business Administration with an emphasis in Finance from the University of Southern California, and I have a knack for financial analysis having led merger and acquisitions analysis for some of Silicon Valley's most exciting tech companies.
 ---